 When you are genuine in your prayer and you use this as a pattern of prayer and it flows out of your heart, begging God to answer, lining your heart up to His, calling on His character, telling Him you’re godly, you love Him, I’ve never seen God NOT answer this type of petition.

-It may take an hour to get an answer, but God WILL be there to answer you, because your heart is fully submissive to His.
+It may take an hour to get an answer, but God WILL be there to answer you, because your heart is FULLY submissive to His.

 Then in verses 8-10, again calling on God’s character – You are the only God.
 Everyone will admit that You are God (Philippians 2:10-11) because it’s true, You are great, You do amazing things.

-In verse 11, the ask.
 Teach me.
 He’s not asking God to take care of the situation, though I’m sure he has asked that, but here, he’s asking for wisdom (James 1:5).

 It’s a prayer he KNOWS God will answer, by God’s own Word.